 Nevertheless, when it does come, Khamenei’s death will transform the Islamic Republic as fundamentally as the death of Ayatollah Khomeini and the ascendance of Khamenei himself did in 1989.
 And if current indications are any guide, when that happens Iran could become even tougher to deal with than it already is.
 Even the current standoff over Iran’s nuclear program could affect the final decision about succession, since the outspokenness of hardliners in the U.S. Senate, and Cotton’s reportedly unprecedented action, will likely only stiffen the views of the hardliners in Tehran.

 In any case, the next supreme leader will be able to determine to what extent any possible nuclear deal is sustainable in the long term.
 Even more than the U.S. Senate, the next supreme leader would be in a position to renege on any pact with the West and easily justify it politically or technically.
-According to the official philosophy of the Islamic Republic elaborated by its founding father, Ayatollah Khomeini, the supreme leader is religiously authorized to unilaterally terminate any government contract or agreement, even with Iranian citizens, if he sees it necessary for “expediency of the regime” — which trumps both constitution and Islamic law (Sharia).
+According to the official philosophy of the Islamic Republic elaborated by its founding father, Ayatollah Khomeini, the supreme leader is religiously authorized to unilaterally terminate any government contract or agreement, even with Iranian citizens, if he sees it necessary for “expediency of the regime” – which trumps both constitution and Islamic law (Sharia).
+Of course, in other countries such as the U.S, a contract winning business owner could fight for the government contract with the help of a bid protest lawyer, but under Iran’s ayatollah, this wouldn’t be the case.
 Officially, the only legal source for recognizing the “expediency of the regime” is the ruling ayatollah.

 Granted, there is much we don’t know about the plans for succession in Iran.
 First of all, such a choice has been made only once in the entire 36-year history of the Islamic Republic.
 If we were to assume that the Assembly of Experts, whose members are all ayatollahs and represent each province, had the ultimate power to appoint the new leader, given its current makeup it would certainly choose a hardliner who might be even be more aggressive on foreign and domestic policy than Khamenei himself.
 The assembly’s preference for hardliners was evident in its March 10 election for chairman, in which Ayatollah Mohammad Yazdi beat Akbar Hashemi Rafsanjani, securing 47 votes against Rafsanjani’s 26.
 Rafsanjani, who is known in the West as a pragmatist and for supporting a free-market economy, has lost his power base within the political structure of the Islamic Republic since the end of his presidency.
 He has lost two major elections, parliamentary and presidential in 2000 and 2005, but in recent years he became popular among supporters of defeated presidential candidates in 2009, because of his long history of animosity with Ahmadinejad and his open criticism of the government’s suppressive policy toward the Green Movement.